 Main Page

 Welcome to the JesusDatabase - a collaborative online resource for historical Jesus research and to explore new ways of celebrating the meaning of Jesus for people today.
 This project was started in March 2006 and draws on earlier work going back to 2001.
-The site currently consists of 1,211 articles.
+The site currently consists of 1,217 articles.

 Please note this page is presently under construction and not all links are yet operational.

 Further funding opportunities are also being explored, and you can make a contribution to this project via the FaithFutures Foundation Support page.
 Your continued support for the project is sincerely appreciated.
 Project Director: Dr Greg JenksGreg Jenks is Academic Dean and Lecturer in Biblical Studies at St Francis Theological College in Brisbane, Australia and an Academic Associate in School of Theology, Charles Sturt University.
 His particular research interests are focused on second temple Judaism and Christian origins, including historical Jesus research and Galilee in the first century of the Common Era.
 Current teaching areas include NT Greek, Synoptic Gospels & Acts of the Apostles, and Judaism & Early Christianity.
+In addition to the Jesus Database project, Dr Jenks is involved in the following research activities:

 Jesus Database